cicy886/VendorAndOrderTracker.Solution/README.md

 * The user can create a new order by clicking the *add a new order*.
 * When the user fills out the form and clicks to the *add order* button, the user is routed to the order list page.
 * From the order list page, the user can click on *Return to vendor list* or the *Return to main page* or can *add a new order*.
+* A user can keep track of the name and the description of vendors, and title, description, price, date of orders.

 ## Technologies Used